 Key skill #11.
 Decide how you are going to use star ratings, color labels and metadata from the outset and then stick to it

-This isn’t easy, as you’ll probably think of different ways you can use these features as you become more proficient with Lightroom.
+This isn’t easy, as you’ll probably think of different ways you can use these features as you become more proficient with Lightroom Classic.
 But the more consistent you are, the simpler it is to use these tools to organize and search your photo collection.

-Note: This topic will be covered in depth in the update to my ebook Mastering Lightroom: Book One – The Library Module later in the year.
+Note: This topic is covered in depth in our ebook Mastering Lightroom Classic: Book One – The Library Module

 Key skill #12.
 Decide how you are going to use keywords